 Whisk gently before fully incorporating with the wet.
 I use my hands to pull the dough together and knead it a few times to pull it all together.
 The dough should be soft, pliable, and easy to handle, ultra soft but not sticky.

 Using a non-stick baking mat or two pieces of waxed paper or plastic wrap, place one ball on a hard surface.
 Cover with a piece of waxed paper.
 Roll out to about 6-7 inches (double the dough if you want larger tortillas).
 If the edges are tattered, gently smoosh and mold the edges with your finger tips.
 I have since purchased a tortilla press and LOVE it!
 Makes my job SO much easier!!

 Using whichever material you rolled out on, carefully lift the whole tortilla and invert atop the preheated pan.
 Carefully remove the material to roll out your next tortilla.
-Flip at about 30 seconds when there are a couple brown spots (time will vary based on stove temperature and pan used), and cook for another 30 seconds or so.
+Flip at about 30 seconds when there are a couple brown spots (time will vary based on stove temperature and pan used), and cook for another 15 seconds or so.
 You do not want to overcook these, they will lose their pliability!
 Err on the side of less time!

 Cool and store in an airtight location, in the freezer for prolonged use if you need it!
 We have stored them in the fridge for 10 days with no issues (refreshed with a warm pan and a touch of oil to restore the bendy property).

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!